 My only hope then tonight -

-is for the word that soothes.
+The word that soothes.

 If the mind contrives to give birth,

 To a beauteous idol full of mirth;

 Then all that is achieved by all this,

 Is to put on paper the dream of bliss.